 First of all, your approach to building relationships is everything.
 Even huge marketing budgets will be wasted if you fail to retain existing customers.
 So, you have to develop a basic client-first mindset and stay ahead with growth tactics that will bring results.

-Your client must know that your agency can help them recover lost traffic or beat out a competitor constantly outranking them.
-Your agency should be the first to test-drive the newest supply-side platforms, optimization strategies, ad formats, and targeting patterns.
-With expertise in just one industry, it should be way easier.
+Your agency should be the first to test-drive the newest supply-side platforms, optimization strategies, ad formats, targeting patterns, and tactics to optimize ad spend.
+With expertise in just one industry, improving your targeting capabilities should also be way easier.

 Open Access to Reporting for the Sake of Transparency